 Tucked away in the neighborhoods of Puerto Plata, this leather shop is the perfect place to get anything you want made out of leather.
 Backpacks, purses, bracelets, wallets, sandals, laptop bags, belts, keychains, phone cases and more!
 If we're being honest, we love these custom Dominican Republic souvenirs the most, out of all the trinkets and tapestries you'll find in other spots.

 If you want your name stamped on a custom designed backpack, this place is for you.
 Jill H., a volunteer who went to the Dominican Republic with ILP, mentioned how the girls in her group would scroll their Pinterest page for items they’d seen online, then bring in a picture.
 They owners would make it just like the picture!

 Check out their Instagram page to get a behind-the-scenes peek at some of the things Jose can make for you (and to contact them).

 What Do The Volunteers Say?

 Katie W. volunteered in the DR the first semester it opened gives a glimpse: “When you walk in, it literally feels like you're walking into a furnace!
 How those guys stay working in there all day with no AC is beyond me but the work they do is awesome!
-The owner (José Dilone) sells his leather to different high end shops in Cabarete and other places.
+The owner (José Dilone) sells his leather to different high end shops.
 He always was willing to bargain but he also knows the worth of what he makes.”